My Famous Pickled Golden Beets with Ginger and Star Anise

 - 1 thumb of ginger, peeled and thinly sliced

-Add all other ingredients to a saucepan and bring to a boil, stirring regularly until sugar is dissolved.
+Add all other ingredients to a saucepan and bring to a boil, stirring regularly.
 Simmer uncovered for 10-15 minutes or until you have the depth of flavour you like.
 Immediately pour hot pickling liquid over beets leaving 1/4” of headspace.

 Seal jars and process in a boiling water canner for 20 minutes.
 Makes 4 or 5 x 250ml jar.